pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

 **Review Questions:**

-- What do this file and setup do?
+- What do the `app.js` file and setup do?
 - What is middleware?
 - What does `app.use(cors())` do?
 - What does `app.use(express.json())` set up?